All Episodes

 Thank you very much, Rush.

-Because if you follow the liberal logic, if you're unemployed, unproductive, sitting at home and getting unemployment and stimulus, that should grow our economy.
+I believe that the flu outbreak should grow our economy because if you follow the liberal logic, if you're unemployed, unproductive, sitting at home, and getting unemployment and stimulus, that should grow our economy.

 You are exactly right.

-So your theory is who cares if the flu wipes a bunch of people out and keeps them at home.
+So your theory is, who cares if the flu wipes a bunch of people out and keeps them at home?

 That'll make us even more productive.